Hazard Communication Standard - HAZCOM (GHS)

 The Hazard Communication Standard's purpose is to ensure that the hazards of all chemicals used in the workplace are evaluated, and that information concerning their hazards is transmitted to employers and employees.

-The Occupational Safety & Health Administration revised the Hazard Communication Standard on May 1, 2012, to bring it inline with the international Globally Harmonized System of Classification & Labeling of Chemicals 3rd edition.
-The United Nations in 2019 is already on the 8th edition, and by 72 countries since 2021.
+The Occupational Safety & Health Administration revised the Hazard Communication Standard on May 20, 2024, to bring it inline with the international Globally Harmonized System of Classification & Labeling of Chemicals 7th edition.
+Updates take effect on July 19, 2024.
+The United Nations made revisions in July of 2023 and published the (GHS Rev.10).

 You must learn to identify the hazards of chemicals that you work with and the precautions to take to work safely with that chemical before opening the container and using any chemical.